dcsoto/dcsoto.github.io/_posts/2024-09-30-haplotype_network.md

 In this example, we are adding five continental ancestries: AFR, EUR, EAS, SAS, and AMR.
 The total number of ancestries/traits was defined as "Dimensions NTRAITS=5".
 We also defined the labels after "TraitLabels", separated by space.

-For each sample/haplotype, the ancestry was set followign the order of "TraitLabels" as "1" if true and 0 if false.
+For each sample/haplotype, the ancestry was set following the order of "TraitLabels," where "1" is true and 0 is false.
 In this example, Sample_X is from AFR ancestry, and sample_Y is from EUR ancestry.

 Finally, save your modified NEXUS file.

 # Step 4: Load alignment file in PopArt

-Once having a correctly formatted the NEXUS file, network construction should be really straight forward with PopArt.
+Once having a correctly formatted NEXUS file, network construction should be straight forward with PopArt.

 Download and install PopArt following the instructions from their [official website](https://popart.maths.otago.ac.nz/download/).
-We need to load our modified NEXUS file clicking on the "NEXUS" button.
+We need to load our modified NEXUS file clicking on the "NEX" button.

 ![SS5](https://file.notion.so/f/f/63edd847-b6c7-4bf7-a7e9-f40b620bd6da/6424b4be-5bc8-4adb-9483-fa90335552c8/SS5.png?table=block&id=11153002-f8ee-8093-8744-e628eb191916&spaceId=63edd847-b6c7-4bf7-a7e9-f40b620bd6da&expirationTimestamp=1727827200000&signature=TZ4UckEfKn_MCdq6NUujNlhrz26rrRufKedt_akuMKc&downloadName=SS5.png)

 > If you are unibale to load your file, make sure "Files of type:" option at the bottom of the window is set to "All Files(*)."

-After loading your NEXUS file, the information of traits and nucleotide sequences will be displayed on "Traits" and "Alignments" tabs.
+After loading your NEXUS file, the information of traits and nucleotide sequences will be displayed on "Traits" and "Alignment" tabs.

 ![SS6](https://file.notion.so/f/f/63edd847-b6c7-4bf7-a7e9-f40b620bd6da/84bc9a3c-4fab-4407-b273-d5fab19295a1/SS6.png?table=block&id=11153002-f8ee-80dd-89fe-cc7a3f285368&spaceId=63edd847-b6c7-4bf7-a7e9-f40b620bd6da&expirationTimestamp=1727827200000&signature=yGbgMIz-sDJDVsO1mvpic-CB29gXNSx89NtNmwvH0SQ&downloadName=SS6.png)